When you start dancing, it’s about the joy of it. You just love to move and you enjoy the challenge of striving to be better, stronger, more lovely.

 Wherever you are with your technique, it’s easy to think that if your body was different you would just look like a better dancer.
 You would be a better dancer.

 I struggled with body image and binge eating/emotional eating for nearly 15 years.
-Here’s my story :
+Here’s my ballet body image story :

 If you’re struggling with this, I want you to know you’re not alone.
 Many dancer’s fall into the pattern of restricting food then going overboard.
 It becomes a yo – yo cycle that has a huge negative impact on your confidence in yourself and your dancing.

 You can move through this struggle.
-Just because other dancer’s might not admit it to you, it doesn’t mean that they’re not suffering or worrying about how they look or how they think they should look.
+Just because other dancer’s might not admit it to you, it doesn’t mean that they’re not suffering.
+They’re likely worrying about how they look or how they think they should look.

-One of the big shifts in perspective that helped me to move past my body image hang ups was the realization that everyone is walking around much more concerned about what’s going on in their own head then what you look like, the things you consider your “flaws”, or your body.
+One of the big shifts in perspective that helped me to move past my ballet body image story was the realization that everyone is walking around much more concerned about what’s going on in their own head then what you look like, the things you consider your “flaws”, or your body.